-- 15.1.1 The Trust Board is responsible for oversight of the framework and should agree transition. - 15.1.2 The Executive Director of Quality and Nursing, as Executive Lead holds responsibility for effective monitoring and delivery of PSIRF.
+- 15.1 The Trust Board is responsible for oversight of the framework and should agree transition. - 15.2 The Executive Director of Quality and Nursing, as Executive Lead holds responsibility for effective monitoring and delivery of PSIRF. - 15.3 The Patient Safety Oversight Group is responsible for the ongoing effectiveness of this policy. - 15.4 All employees are responsible for adhering to this policy.

-- 15.1.3 The Patient Safety Oversight Group is responsible for the ongoing effectiveness of this policy. - 15.1.4 All employees are responsible for adhering to this policy. - 15.1.5 The reporting structure is attached as appendix B.
+15.5 The reporting structure is attached as appendix B.

-15.2 Oversight
+15.6 Oversight

-- 15.2.1 The Trust's oversight roles and responsibilities were identified using NHSE guidance on 'Oversight roles and responsibilities specification and Patient safety incident response standards'. - 15.2.2 The Trust recognises and is committed to close working, in partnership, with the local ICB and other national commissioning bodies as required.
+- 15.6.1 The Trust's oversight roles and responsibilities were identified using NHSE guidance on 'Oversight roles and responsibilities specification and Patient safety incident response standards'. - 15.6.2 The Trust recognises and is committed to close working, in partnership, with the local ICB and other national commissioning bodies as required.
 Representatives from the Lead ICB will sit on the Trust's PSOG.
-Oversight and assurance arrangements will be developed through joint planning and arrangements must incorporate the key principles detailed in the guidance above, namely: - Compassionate engagement and involvement of those affected by patient safety incidents - Policy, planning and governance - Competence and capacity - Proportionate responses - Safety actions and improvement - 15.2.3 Incident Review Groups - The purpose of the IRG is to oversee day to day management of all patient safety incidents, their responses, learning and patient and staff engagement.
-The Terms of Reference may be accessed here. - 15.2.4 Patient Safety Oversight Group - The purpose of the PSOG is to provide executive oversight of all patient safety incidents, their responses, and their learning.
-The Terms of Reference may be accessed here. - 15.2.5 There is a paradigm shift from monitoring of process, timescales and outputs to meaningful measures of improvement, quality and safety, and outcomes for patients.
+Oversight and assurance arrangements will be developed through joint planning and arrangements must incorporate the key principles detailed in the guidance above, namely: - Compassionate engagement and involvement of those affected by patient safety incidents - Policy, planning and governance - Competence and capacity - Proportionate responses - Safety actions and improvement - 15.6.3 Incident Review Groups - The purpose of the IRG is to oversee day to day management of all patient safety incidents, their responses, learning and patient and staff engagement. - 15.6.4 Patient Safety Oversight Group - The purpose of the PSOG is to provide executive oversight of all patient safety incidents, their responses, and their learning. - 15.6.5 There is a paradigm shift from monitoring of process, timescales and outputs to meaningful measures of improvement, quality and safety, and outcomes for patients.
 It should be noted that similarly the ICB's role will focus on oversight of PSIRF plans / priorities and monitoring progress with improvements.
 There will no longer be a requirement to 'declare' an SI and have individual patient safety responses 'signed off' by commissioners.
 However, they will wish to seek assurances that improvements and priorities under PSIRF are progressing and delivering improvements in quality and safety.
 The metrics, measures (objective and subjective) and evidence required to do this will need to be defined within the PSIRP for each priority which will be agreed in discussion with the ICB.